Medsafe Logo

 Consent is given subject to the following restriction:

-Rilutek can only be prescribed by specialist physicians who care for patients with Motor Neurone Disease, neurologists and palliative care physicians.
+Rilutek Tablets can only be prescribed by authorised prescribers where the prescribing decision is taken in collaboration with, or following consultation with, physicians who care for patients with Motor Neuron Disease, neurologists and palliative care physicians.

 Thalidomide